This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Are you new to homeschooling?
 In this post you’ll find valuable advice from over 20 seasoned homeschooling moms!
 Whether your situation has just pushed you into the world of home education or you’ve dreamed of homeschooling your children from the beginning, you’ll love hearing what these moms have to say.

-There are so many things to take into consideration: the legal requirements, the popular methods, curriculum choices, conferences, homeschool support groups and co-ops, making sure your child’s social needs will be met, your homeschool setup, schedule and organization… phew!
+There are so many things to take into consideration when you’re just starting homeschooling: the legal requirements, the popular methods, curriculum choices, conferences, homeschool support groups and co-ops, making sure your child’s social needs will be met, your homeschool setup, schedule and organization… phew!

 With this in mind, I recently asked over 20 seasoned homeschooling moms to share their number-one piece of advice to new homeschooling moms, and they were very generous to take the time to do so.

 Some of these moms have begun homeschooling within the past few years, others have over 20 years behind them!
 All have valuable advice to pass along.

 So grab a cup of coffee and consider this post your mom-to-mom coffee date where you can glean from their experience, perspective, and wisdom as you are beginning your own home education journey.